Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-Now, we can replace the code we have written earlier with a single-line Code each to display and hide the rectangle.
+Now, we can replace the code we have written earlier with a single-line Code to display and hide the rectangle.

 If Me.ExitBox.Visible = False Then